The Disclosure Policy was updated on 14 February 2019.

 6.6 Crisis communications

 OP Financial Group has in place confirmed communication principles for exceptional or crisis situations.
 Crisis communications form part of risk management.
-The Senior Vice President, Communications, is responsible for managing crisis communications.
+The Chief Communications Officer is responsible for managing crisis communications.
 A crisis situation is immediately reported to the President and Group Executive Chair, Executive Vice Presidents or heads of the business lines and contact people at Communications.
 The communication principles applied in a crisis situation include the assurance of the quality of information published, transparency, promptness and activeness.

 7 Internal communications and insider guidelines